Easy, affordable and healthy eating tips during the coronavirus disease (COVID-19) outbreak

 Advice for breastfeeding children

-Breastmilk remains a great food for children between 6-24 months.
+Breastmilk remains a great food for children between 6-24 months and beyond.
 Women with COVID-19 can continue to breastfeed if they wish to do so.
 They should, however, practice respiratory hygiene during feeding, wearing a mask where available; wash their hands before and after touching the baby; and routinely clean and disinfect surfaces they have touched.
 If too unwell to breastfeed due to the virus or other complications, mothers should be supported to safely provide newborns with breastmilk in any way possible.

 Food hygiene tips during coronavirus disease (COVID-19) outbreak